 This is bad news for both you and me.
 It’s bad for me because it means you stopped reading after the first three sentences – bad for you because you now have to engage your customers within just a few seconds!

-To put this in perspective, even a goldfish has the attention span of 9 seconds – so now that 5 seconds before your new customer clicks “skip ad” has never been more important.
+To put this in perspective, even a goldfish has an attention span of 9 seconds – so now that 5 seconds before your new customer clicks “skip ad” has never been more important.
 Have you and your company taken the right steps to engage your audience in these micro-moments?

 - Teens (14-17): 81.9% on YouTube